temetvince/alaankwa/README.md

 4. Install all other desired mods besides Alaankwa
 5. Optionally install ReShade
 6. Install Alaankwa
-7. Install Alaankwa Patch if playing LU, SWLU, GIC, M3, or M3ZH
+7. Install Alaankwa Patch if playing LU, STLU, SWLU, GIC, M3, or M3ZH
 8. If you don't like the new font, delete the 'f' folder in your 'x3 terran conflict' root install directory

 ## Features